Dana94/2019-website/blog/2020-04-18-schema-types-and-resolvers-in-graphql.md

 - `quote` is type `String`
 - `author` is type `Author`

-You'll notice that both `Author` and `Quote` are referencing the other as one of their types.
-This is possible and useful for returning a specific type of data that already exists in another created type.
+You'll notice that both `Author` and `Quote` are referencing the other as one of their data types.

 ```js
 type Author {